openstack/cinder/doc/source/contributor/api_conditional_updates.rst

 - **Exclusion**

-  In some cases we'll need to set conditions on what is *not* in the DB record instead of what is is, for that we will use the exclusion mechanism provided by the ``Not`` class in all persistent objects.
+  In some cases we'll need to set conditions on what is *not* in the DB record instead of what is in, for that we will use the exclusion mechanism provided by the ``Not`` class in all persistent objects.
 This class accepts single values as well as iterables.